filamentphp/filament/packages/tables/docs/03-columns/02-text.md

 Text columns have small font size by default, but you may change this to any of the following options: `TextColumnSize::ExtraSmall`, `TextColumnSize::Small`, `TextColumnSize::Medium`, or `TextColumnSize::Large`.

-For instance, you may make the text larger using `size(TextColumn\TextColumnSize::Large)`:
+For instance, you may make the text larger using `size(TextColumnSize::Large)`:

 ```php
 use Filament\Tables\Columns\TextColumn;